Lyncs-API/lyncs.tmLQCD/README.md

 cd lyncs.tmLQCD
 ```

-Install the package from the source directory in development mode:
+install the package in development mode:

 ```
 pip install -e .[all]
 ```

-Run the test-suite for checking the correctness of the installation:
+and run the test-suite for checking the correctness of the installation:

 ```
 pytest -v
 ```

-If everything does well, you should see that all the tests are passed and obtain a coverage report.
+If everything goes well, you should see all the tests passed and obtain a coverage report.

-A main implementation requirement is to have an **high code-coverage**.
+A main implementation requirement is an **high code-coverage**.
 If you are going to implement something new, please, also add the respective
 test files or functions in the `test/` directory.